ChengjunCao/Cocktail-DB-General-Assembly/README.md

 #### Cocktail detail page

-The delivery of the ingredients was a challenge because the data from the API was unstructured with many empty or null values and the drinks and measures separated in to different key: value pairs.
+The delivery of the ingredients was a challenge because the data from the API was unstructured with many empty or null values, and the drinks and measures separated in to different key: value pairs.

 This was resolved by filtering the response data: